Skip to main content

 Methods for changing or transforming energy !

-Energy transmutation, or transformation, involves the complex process of converting or shifting energy from one state to a more advantageous and efficient state.
+Energy transmutation, or transformation, involves converting or shifting energy from one state to a more advantageous and efficient state.

 This metamorphosis occurs as we shift our focus from reacting impulsively to external stimuli to a more mindful and conscious state.

-Picture a scenario where a situation arises, and someone directs negative energy towards you.
+Picture a scenario in which a situation arises, and someone directs negative energy toward you.
 The common response is to react based on past experiences, allowing anger to take control.
 In this reactive state, you relinquish control, moving away from your peaceful center and becoming absorbed by the object of the disturbance, your anger.

-Anger lessens as you continue to be aware of the mental state you are in at any given time.
-Now, the very energy that would have given rise to rage has been transformed into increased awareness.
+Anger lessens as you continue to be aware of your mental state at any given time.
+The energy that would have given rise to rage has been transformed into increased awareness.
 Since energy is neutral, it changes its intensity according to the thoughts or feelings it is aimed at.

 In essence, you have two choices: move towards the external object triggering your anger or shift your focus inward to the point of no disturbance within yourself.
 This inward journey allows you to observe anger from a vantage point unaffected by the emotional turmoil.